 For large groups (more than 8 passengers), we recommend a permanent bilingual guide instead of different local guide on every island.
 Depending on your needs and expectations, we can also offer a private speedboat for long trips.

-We strive to ensure our tours are unique and include visits to special and interesting places that are usually not in the itineraries offered by other local operators.
+We strive to ensure our tours are unique and include visits to special and interesting places.

-If you would like to dive, we will be pleased to offer you daily diving tours starting from Santa Cruz, Isabela and San Cristóbal Islands with a minimum of 4 divers per excursion.
+If you would like to dive and are certified, we will be pleased to offer you daily diving tours starting from Santa Cruz and San Cristóbal Islands.

 The first activity on this Galapagos adventure, accompanied by an English-speaking guide, is an excursion to the island’s highlands and the Galapaguera also known as the Cerro Colorado.
 Located on the northeast corner of the island, it is home to giant tortoises in captivity.
 After the visit, lunch today will be served at a farm nearby.